vinisha99/marmo-frontend-code-challenge/README.md

 ## Objective:

 In this challenge you will use react components and hooks to display a list of songs, with the ability to rate, remove and create a new song, with data persisting on the page.
-We have provided assets, data and the file structure/environment.
+We have provided assets, data, and the file structure/environment.
 Please reference the requirements and tasks below to complete the challenge.

 ## Setup:
 * Clone this repo: ```git clone https://github.com/MarmosetMusic/marmo-frontend-code-challenge.git```
 * Have Node >= 8.10 installed
+* Run ```yarn``` to install all necessary packages.
 * Run the environment: ```npm start``` or ```yarn start```
 * Visit ```http://localhost:3000```

 ## Requirements:

 ***We ask that you take no longer than 4 hours for the challenge.
-It is okay if you do not finish all tasks, we want to get a sense of your work and how you structure your code***
+It is okay if you do not finish all tasks, we want to get a sense of your work and how you structure your code.***

 * Build out your components in src/components
 * Use Container.js to render your components